 Change Oil & Other Fluids Frequently

-Changing the oil and other fluids in a used car such as coolant, transmission fluid, and brake fluid, is key to extend the life of the engine.
+Changing the oil and other fluids in a used car such as coolant, transmission fluid, and brake fluid is key to extending the life of your vehicle.
 It’s also important to get the oil filter changed at the same time, though garages typically do this anyways.
 Note the date and mileage after every oil change so you know when to have the oil changed again.
 It’s recommended to get the car’s oil changed every 5,000 miles or six months, whichever comes first.

 Accelerating from 0 to 60 mph is definitely a thrill, but it can have dire effects on the car’s fuel efficiency in the long run.
 Instead, accelerate slowly to keep the vehicle in good health.
 Also, don’t rev up the engine too much in the morning — give the oil some time to warm up.
 Finally, anticipate when you need to brake and avoid quick stops.

 Heavy objects add stress to a vehicle’s critical systems and cause premature wear and tear.
 Unload anything in the car you don’t need, and remove items that cause additional drag.
 Aerodynamic drag increases demand on the engine and wrecks the vehicle’s gas mileage because the higher the drag, the more fuel is wasted.
 Be sure to ask a trusted used car dealer about your vehicle’s weight capabilities.

 Be on the lookout for warning signs from your car’s engine and get it checked immediately if it seems off.
 A persistent ticking from the engine or a sputtering noise when starting the engine indicate a major problem that will only worsen with time such as low engine oil or rod knocking.
 If the engine oil light, engine temperature gauge, or brake light is blinking on the dashboard, it’s time for a checkup.